hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ## Deep link delegation

-To save time integrating HOKO in an application, HOKO **does not require** delegation of actual deep links, so long as `HokoActivity` is added to the `AndroidManifest.xml` with a ***URL scheme**.
+To save time integrating HOKO in an application, HOKO **does not require** delegation of actual deep links, as long as `HokoActivity` is added to the `AndroidManifest.xml` with a ***URL scheme**.
 In case you want a better control of how HOKO should operate, you can manually delegate deep links through the deep linking module.

 {% highlight java %}
 Hoko.deeplinking().openURL(deeplink);